44Xolo/chef-app-/README.md

 ## Features

 ### Customer Features
-- **Welcome Screen: Designed to be home with links to selecting orders to be made or the administration of the site.
+- Welcome Screen: Designed to be home with links to selecting orders to be made or the administration of the site.
-- **Customer Ordering: Name and table number order customization.
+- Customer Ordering: Name and table number order customization.
 - **Menu Browsing**:
 - Menu as a whole should be filtered as to course (Mains, Starters, Desserts, Drinks).
-- **Real-time Cart: Add/ remove items with quantity control and roll overs.
+- Real-time Cart: Add/ remove items with quantity control and roll overs.
 - **Special Discounts**: Auto
  bypass Buy 2 mains, get R50 disc. computation.
-- **Card and Cash payment with validation support.
+- Card and Cash payment with validation support.
-- **Order Confirmation: Special order numbers and conspicuous payment instructions.
+- Order Confirmation: Special order numbers and conspicuous payment instructions.

 ### Admin Features
-- **Chef Admin Panel**: Staff management secure login with a password of 'admin'.
+- Chef Admin Panel: Staff management secure login with a password of 'admin'.
-- **Plexus With stock Control Mark as in/out of stock with cart removal automatic.
+- Plexus With stock Control Mark as in/out of stock with cart removal automatic.
-- **Menu ManagementAdd new menu entries dynamically.
+- Menu ManagementAdd new menu entries dynamically.
-- **Order Tracking: Physically check existing orders.
+- Order Tracking: Physically check existing orders.

 ### Technical Features
 - **Responsive Design environment: Mobile/Desktop Networked.